zakirullin/cognitive-load/README.md

 > **Reduce cognitive load by limiting the number of choices.**

+Language features are OK, as long as they are orthogonal to each other.

 ## Business logic and HTTP status codes
 On the backend we return:
 `401` for expired jwt token